 For many MAC members, Alpine Climbs are a significant goal while in the program.
-Whether training towards a summit of Rainier or simply climbing for the enjoyment of getting to incredible places, alpine climbs can be a fun and rewarding experience.
+Whether training towards a summit of Mt.
+Rainier or simply climbing for the enjoyment of getting to incredible places, alpine climbs can be a fun and rewarding experience.
 Mountaineering is also serious business, and it is extremely important that all climbers are prepared physically, mentally, emotionally and technically.
 MAC members who participate in alpine climbs are expected to take responsibility for themselves and for the other members of their team.

 Every alpine climb is different.
 Some are more strenuous than others, some have a higher level of technical difficulty than others, some have more exposure and may feel scarier than others, some have more rock, some have more snow.
 When a climb leader volunteers to lead a climb, MAC staff have a discussion with that volunteer to understand all aspects of the climb, including the speed with which the climb leader hopes to climb.
 MAC staff then consider the skills, strength, stamina and interests of each member and extend invitations to members to join the climb.
-Our goal is to assemble the best team possible that will have the greatest likelihood for success and to provide opportunities for each member that are appropriate for their skill level and interests.
+Our goal is to assemble the best team possible that will have the greatest likelihood of success and to provide opportunities for each member that are appropriate for their skill level and interests.

 It is very important that MAC members attend as many skills sessions during the year as possible.
-Each climb requires a different combination of skills, and MAC staff will not allow students to participate in a climb for which they are not prepared.
+Each climb requires a different combination of skills, and MAC staff will not allow students to participate in a climb for which they are not prepared for.
+Prerequisites for climbs are listed on activity pages.
+Attendance at every single workshop still does not guarantee placement on these climbs and it is ultimately up to the staff & volunteer leader's discretion.